Kamrul-Haque/multi-auth/README.md

 - Custom Route Middleware ``app/Http/Middleware/Permit.php`` to protect routes for specific roles
 - Dedicated *Dashboard* for each role.
 See ``routes/web.php``
 - Redirection upon *Login* managed in ``app/Http/Controllers/Auth/AuthenticatedSessionController.php``
 - Auto role allocation in ``app/Http/Controllers/Auth/RegisteredUserController.php``.
-Any new registered *user* will get the role user.
+Any new registered user will get the role *user*.